Curves on K3 surfaces: Curves, K3 surfaces and moduli

 \subsection{Deforming curves via moduli spaces of stable maps}

-In the previous subsection, we lifted curves from the special to the general fiber.
+In the previous subsection, we lifted curves from the special to the general fibre.
 However, this required some cohomology vanishing.
 Moreover, if the curve on $\calX_0$ was singular, we could not control the geometric genus of the deformation.
 To control this as well, we use moduli spaces of stable maps as introduced by Kontsevich \cite{kontsevich} and we refer to \cite{abramovichvistoli} for various algebraic constructions, as well as to \cite{bht, hk, liliedtke} for discussions that are already adapted to moduli spaces of stable maps on families of K3 surfaces.
-We begin by noting that the \textit{arithmetic and geometric genus} of a curve $C$ over a possibly non-perfect field $k$ will be defined as the arithmetic and geometric genus over the algebraic closure $\overline{k}$ of $k$, i.e., $h^1(\overline{C},\OO_{\overline{C}})$ and $h^1(\overline{C}',\OO_{\overline{C}'})$ respectively, where $\overline{C}=C\otimes_k\overline{k}$ and $\overline{C}'$ denotes its normalisation.
+We begin by noting that the \textit{arithmetic and geometric genus} of a geometrically irreducible curve $C$ over a possibly non-perfect field $k$ will be defined as the arithmetic and geometric genus over the algebraic closure $\overline{k}$ of $k$, i.e., $h^1(\overline{C},\OO_{\overline{C}})$ and $h^1(\overline{C}',\OO_{\overline{C}'})$ respectively, where $\overline{C}=C\otimes_k\overline{k}$ and $\overline{C}'$ denotes its normalisation.
+For reducible curves the genus in each case is defined as the sum of the genera of all the irreducible components.

 A \textit{rational curve} will be a geometrically integral curve over a field whose geometric genus is zero.
 We call a rational curve in a variety \textit{rigid} if it does not deform in a one-dimensional family.
 In particular, we use the word rigid in the most liberal manner, i.e., we allow infinitesimal deformations.